 It was one year ago when Museum Macan officially opened its doors in Jakarta, Indonesia, establishing itself as the first ever museum for contemporary art in the country.
-A short for “Modern and Contemporary Art in Nusantara (Archipelago),” the word “Macan” is also the Indonesian word for “Tiger.”
+“Macan” is a short for “Modern and Contemporary Art in Nusantara (Archipelago)” but it’s also the Indonesian word for “Tiger.”
 And what a fitting name it is, as the museum has been experiencing quite a roaring success with two high-profile exhibitions, from its inauguration show Art Turns.
 World Turns. to Yayoi Kusama’s Life is the Heart of a Rainbow.

 “In about 12 months, we’ve had about 350.000 [visitors], not just from Jakarta but from across Indonesia as well as from around the world,“ explains Director Aaron Seeto.
 Of course, you can’t separate this success from Aaron’s efforts in making Macan’s existence possible in the first place, which is why Globetrotter braved Jakarta’s infamous traffic to sit down with the man himself.

 Since the beginning, Macan was built with a mission to educate the people of Indonesia about art, which Aaron reiterated during our conversation.
 “We’re established to not only present a very important collection of modern and contemporary art, but to ensure a really meaningful opportunity for Indonesian audiences to engage with art appreciation, to learn about art, to be involved in art education.
 So that’s one of the core missions or the core goals of what we do here,“ Aaron says.